Clinical Citation Verification: A Comprehensive Guide for Healthcare Professionals

 - Prefer tools with transparent verification.
 Choose CDS tools that explicitly describe their verification process and that allow you to access the cited papers directly (via DOI links or PubMed links).
 Tools that make citations non-clickable and non-verifiable should be treated with additional skepticism.
 For a comparison of how current tools approach verification, see our evidence verification comparison.

 Citation verification in clinical decision support is not a solved problem, but it is a problem where the solutions are well understood and where the difference between tools that implement them and tools that do not is measurable and significant.
-Ailva approaches this problem by verifying every citation against an index of over 5 million peer-reviewed papers before it appears in a physician's response, checking not just that the paper exists but that the attributed findings are consistent with the paper's actual content.
+Ailva approaches this problem with patented anti-hallucination technology that achieves less than 0.5% hallucination rate at 95% certainty.
+Every citation is verified against an index of over 16 million peer-reviewed papers, and any citation that cannot be verified is clearly flagged as unverified so physicians always know the verification status of every reference.